mikebog/mikebog/README.md

 ## About me

 - Hi, I'm Mikhail Bogachev
-- I completed my data science studying and am now working on several projects
+- I completed my data science studying in 05.2024 and now working on several projects
 - I easy reach an understanding with people
 - I know how to work in large teams
 - I have a lot of experience performing